georchestra/ckanext-georchestra/README.rst

 Full Synchronization is done running paster command::

-   /usr/lib/ckan/default/bin/paster --plugin=ckanext-georchestra georchestra ldap_sync_all -c  ~/docker-ckan/ckan/root/etc/ckan/development.ini
+   /usr/lib/ckan/default/bin/paster --plugin=ckanext-georchestra geOrchestra ldap_sync_all -c /etc/ckan/development.ini

 This should be run on a regular basis, like in a cron task.